 Will AI replace tax accountants?

-AI will automate simple tax returns but not replace tax professionals entirely.
-Complex tax planning, multi-entity structures, audit representation, and strategic tax advisory require human judgment and client relationships.
-Tax professionals are shifting from preparation to strategy.
+Simple returns (W-2, standard deductions) — yes, largely automated already.
+Complex tax work — no. Multi-entity structures, international tax planning, audit representation, and strategic advisory require human judgment and client trust.
+Tax professionals are shifting from $200/return preparation to $5,000-$25,000 planning engagements.

 How can accountants stay relevant with AI?